 Frustration

 There are times I feel exasperated.
 People repeating the same mistakes.
-Pushing the button without reading the sign.
-Leaving the door open while complaining about the cold.
+Signing before reading the contract.
+Setting a drink on an armrest.
+Complaining about the cold but leaving a door open.

 You are in one of two situations: